norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 ```
  This coupling begets more coupling, as an exclusive white list of types can be too tempting for a junior developer to resist peeking under the hood and hard-wiring dependencies on an adapter’s internals.

 The solution could be a future where we explicitly type statically or dynamically based on which is the correct tool for the job.
 Pydantic already supports a form of duck typing with type classes `Iterable`, `Callable`  etc - which care less about what a thing _is_ and more about what it _does_ (sound familar?).
-Using `typing.Any` today feels as icky as `isinstance()` felt when duck typing - but what if it's as simple as aliasing `Any` with `DuckType` ?
+Using `typing.Any` today feels as code-smelly as duck typing with `isinstance()`.
+But what correcting that is as simple as aliasing `Any` with `DuckType` ?
 ```python
 from typing import Any as Duck from pydantic import BaseModel